artambdev/ambalovpublishinghouse/README.md

 - Click on the "Settings" tab of the project's repository
 - On the left, under the "Code and automation" section of the settings, navigate to "Pages"
 - Under the "branch" option, select "main" and save
-- Refreshing after a minute will show a small banner with the live site's URL
+- After automatically refreshing, the page will show a small banner with a link to the live site

 ### Forking
 On this project's repository, at the upper-right-hand side, there is a "fork" button to create a fork of it.